 - Learn about a variety of arts groups, organizations, and projects

-- Be empowered and prepared for this role through our guidance and support
+- Feel empowered and prepared for this role through our guidance and support

 Panelists will receive materials and learn about the grant criteria and how to assess applications prior to the panel meeting date.
 Applications are reviewed online.

-The amount of applications to review will vary with the each different grant program.
+The number of applications to review will vary with the each different grant program.
 NDCA acknowledges that serving as a panelist is a time commitment.
 Depending on the grant program and length of application, it can take up to 30-45 minutes to assess each application.
 For most grant programs, panelists are given approximately 2 to 4 weeks to review these applications.

 On the panel meeting day, you must be at the entire panel review.
 The panel meeting times are different for each grant program.
-Panels are scheduled during the week and panelists just serve one day.
+Panels are scheduled during the week and panelists serve for one day.

 Grant programs have one panel a year except for Special Projects, Professional Development, and Institutional Support.
-The Special Projects and Professional Development panels meet 6 times a year (every other month) with the same panelists.
-These panels are not conducted in person and are done by remote participation.
-Some scheduled panel meeting dates may not meet if no applications are submitted, or all the funding has been awarded.
-The Institutional Support grant program has a panel every 3-years.
+The Special Projects and Professional Development panels meet 6 times a year (every other month) with the same panelists for the fiscal year.
+These panel meetings are online.
+Some scheduled panel meeting dates may not meet if no applications are submitted or if all the funding has been awarded.
+The Institutional Support grant program has a panel every 3 years.

-- If you are interested in becoming a panelist and have questions, contact Vanessa Voskuil at email@example.com or 701-328-7591.
+If you are interested in becoming a panelist and have questions, contact Lisa McCallum at email@example.com or 701-328-7615.